CristianoRuttico/Marketing/README.md

 # Marketing
-Universit project: RFM model and Churn model
+Universit project: RFM model to segmentate customers and Churn model to predict if they will churn or not